 From one of the finest terroirs in Bordeaux, this château is back on form and has produced one of the wines of the vintage.

 This property, owned by the Rothschilds of Mouton, is going from strength to strength.
-From 2011.
+This should be starting to drink beautifully.
 91pts RP.

-This property has improved over the last ten years and now ranks among the top second growths.
-A stunning claret to enjoy from 2012.
+Léoville Poyferré now ranks among the top second growths.
+A stunning claret to enjoy from 2016.
 95pts RP.
 Limited stock.

 Château Pichon-Longueville Baron 2000, 2ème cru classé, Pauillac £225